ZiCog/xoroshiro/README.md

 The Verilog version is in the files Xoroshiro32PlusPlus.v and Xoroshiro64PlusPlus.v

 There is a Quartus project file that will build a demo of the xoroshiro64++ PRNG for the DE0 Nano board.
-The demo will display the output of the PRNG on the 8 onboard LEDS and step through iterations on each press of key 1.
+The demo will display the output of the PRNG on the 8 onboard LEDS and step through iterations, one every 1.5 seconds.

 Other Verilog support files are: